civiform/docs/docs/contributor-guide/developer-guide/authentication-providers.md

 ## Testing

 OIDC for the IDCS applicant flow can be tested locally.
-Out of the box, `bin/run-dev` runs a dev-oidc container and Civiform allows you to log in using it.
+Out of the box, `bin/run-dev` runs a dev-oidc container and CiviForm allows you to log in using it.

 The logged out landing page has a Log In button that will redirect to the dev OIDC server.
 Enter any user/pass you like and accept the subsequent claims page.
 You'll then be redirected back to your civiform.